 What to do before my Chemical Peel:

 Ensure that you've had little sun exposure 2 weeks before.

 No tanning (sun or self-tanner) 2 weeks before.

 Cannot be done on compromised skin (sunburned/wind burned skin, active rashes, etc.).

 Discontinue all exfoliating products 5-7 days before.
 This includes scrubs, cleansing brushes, glycolic acid, salicylic acid, retinol derivatives, topical acne treatments, etc.

-What to do after my PCA Chemical Peel:
+What to do after my Chemical Peel: